4 steps to reduce excess and obsolete inventory

 This means going beyond simple ABC analysis.
 Instead you need to prioritise which inventory items to carry based on multi-dimensional criteria, such as demand types, pick frequency, demand volatility and cost to sell (or profitability).
 This allows you to set the stock levels of every item in your warehouse according to how well it sells and how much it costs the business.
 A typical inventory policy matrix may look something like this:

-a centralised view helps manage excess stockThe answer is to plan and manage inventory with one centralised view.
-Systems, such as EazyStock, allow forecasting and reordering to be based on point of sale demand data, not demand at each stage of the supply chain.
-In addition, with a view of stock levels across all locations, inventory can be balanced out.
-This means excess stock at one location can be redistributed to other sites, where levels of the same item are low, before needing to order more from the supplier.
+The answer is to plan and manage inventory with one centralised view.
+Systems like EazyStock base forecasting and reordering on point-of-sale demand data, not demand at each stage of the supply chain.
+A view of stock levels across all locations can balance out inventory.
+This means you can redistribute excess stock from one location to other sites with low levels of the same item before needing to order more from the supplier.

-Rule 5: Buy stock wisely
+Rule five: Buy stock wisely

 Summary